engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 ### Project Structure

-- **`knn_chat_bot_v11.ino`**: The main Arduino sketch that initializes the bot and handles communication with Telegram.
+- **`main.ino`**: The main Arduino sketch that initializes the bot and handles communication with Telegram.
 - **`knn.h` and `knn.cpp`**: These files contain the k-nearest neighbors logic, TF-IDF calculations, and text processing functions.
 - **`data/`**: Contains the training data file (`trainingData.txt`) that is uploaded to SPIFFS.

-### How the Bot Works

-- **Text Processing:** The bot normalizes and tokenizes user input, reducing words to their stems to understand the core meaning.
-- **TF-IDF Calculation:** TF-IDF values are computed to weigh the importance of words in the context of the entire knowledge base.
-- **k-NN Matching:** The bot uses k-nearest neighbors to find the most similar previous interaction based on TF-IDF scores.
-- **Learning New Data:** Users can teach the bot new interactions using the `/train` command, which updates the bot’s knowledge base dynamically.
+- **`.ign/`**: Images and stuff for this README.

 ### Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests with improvements, bug fixes, or new features.
+Feel free to open issues or submit pull requests with improvements, bug fixes, or new features :)

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Acknowledgments

-- Special thanks to [me-no-dev](https://github.com/me-no-dev) for the ESP32FS tool.
-- Thanks to the Arduino and ESP32 communities for their support and resources.